Fishing Outlook & Conditions

 Water Flow Data

 Flows are low, mornings are providing the most productivity.
 Fishing will continue to be good all week.
-Watch for high temps later in afternoon as flows decrease
+The transition into fall has started with colder water temps.

-Mornings- nymphing deeper water, Mid-day- utilizing hopper-dropper's or dry-droppers to fish pockets that don't have very much depth to them, but are still holding fish.
+Mornings- nymphing deeper water and fast riffles, mid-day- utilizing hopper-dropper's or dry-droppers to fish pockets that don't have very much depth to them, but are still holding fish.
+Fishing streamers tight the bank in the mornings and evenings can also produce fish.
 Afternoon- dry dropper and smaller dries.
 Fish will eat smaller terrestrials (ants, beetles) as the water warms up.
 Fish faster water as day goes on.

 Local Species Available June-November